raisenational/raise/website/README.md

 Only make changes to files within your own chapter's folder.
 If you need something changed outside this folder please ask the Raise National team.

 The general pattern for edits is:
-1. Open this repository and click the ['Web IDE'](https://gitlab.com/-/ide/project/joebenton/raise-website/edit/master/-/) button.
-2. Find the file(s) you want to edit.
+1. Find the file you want to edit.
 This will probably be your homepage, in `src` > `pages` > your chapter > `index.tsx`.
 You should be able to find the relevant text (tip: use `Ctrl + F` to open a find menu) you want to change.
-Make edits to the file.
+2. Click the 'Edit this file' button (the pencil icon) and make your changes in the text editor.
-3. Click the blue 'Commit...' button, creating a new branch and merge request.
-Then give a title and short description of your changes, then click the blue 'Create merge request' button.
+3. Click the green 'Propose changes' button, creating a new branch and merge request.
+Give a title and short description of your changes, then click the green 'Create pull request' button.
-4. Wait for the results of the merge request pipeline (this should only take about a minute).
+4. Wait for the results of the automated checks (this should take about a minute).
-    - If it has failed, click the pipeline for details which will explain any errors.
-To go back to editing, click 'Open in Web IDE', make changes and commit.
-Go back to the same merge request once you're done.
+    - If they have failed, click to view the details of any errors.
+To go back to editing, click the 'Files changed' tab, then the three dots on the file you want to edit then 'Edit file'.
-    - If your it has passed, congratulations!
+    - If they have passed, congratulations!
 This doesn't guarantee your changes are definitely safe but is a good sign.
-You can now click the 'Merge' button and your changes will be on the live site within minutes.
+You can now click the green 'Squash and merge' button and your changes will be on the live site within minutes.

 ### Common changes